jasonbayton/11ty/_src/projects/privacy-policy/index.md

 ## Data Collection
 ### Types of Data Collected
-- **Basic Device Details**: Non-identifiable information including Android device make, model, OS version, the application in use, and the licence key used may be collected.
+- **Basic Device Details**: Non-identifiable information including Android device make, model, OS version, the application in use, the country a device resides in, and the licence key used may be collected.

 ### Collection Methods
-- **Basic Device Details**: Collected on application/project engagement and sent to the BAYTON application activation server.
+- **Basic Device Details**: Collected on application/project engagement and sent to the BAYTON application activation (PING) server.

 ### Cookies and Tracking Technologies
 I do not use cookies or similar tracking technologies in-app.